KScl/TyrianArchipelago/README.md

 ### Important Notes

-Connecting to an Archipelago server can be done through the in-game menus, or alternatively through the command line with the following option:
+Connecting to an Archipelago server can be done through the in-game menus, or alternatively through the command line with the following option.
+Password may be omitted if there isn't one.
-* `--connect="<slot_name>@archipelago.gg:<port_number>"`
+* `--connect="<slot_name>:<password>@archipelago.gg:<port_number>"`

 If you have a single player .aptyrian file, drag and drop it over the game window while in the "Select Game Mode" menu to start playing it.
 The option within that menu to play a local game will eventually open a file dialog, but that has yet to be implemented.

-The menu for modifying controls has not been reimplemented yet.
-You'll need to start the game once, and then modify "aptyrian.cfg" in the "save" subdirectory that is automatically created.
-Sorry.

-The following things are planned, but not yet implemented:
-* Missing Episodes:
-  * Episode 4: An End to Fate (missing level patches and location info/logic)
-  * Episode 5: Hazudra Fodder (missing level patches and location info/logic)
-* Options:
+Future roadmap:
+* Ship Specs screen (showing received item progress, twiddles, other stats)
-  * Twiddles: Chaos
+* Chaos twiddle randomizer (new actions, new inputs)
-    * Not yet implemented (errors on generation)
-  * Show Twiddle Inputs: On
-    * Not respected by the client ("Ship Info" isn't implemented at all yet)
-* Other things:
-  * Rebinding inputs still isn't possible from in game yet